WebOfTrustInfo/rwot5-boston/draft-documents/lds-ocap/lds-ocap.md

 proper constraints on space and time for safety as well).
 This is a significant topic worth its own future paper.

+### Capabilities on Blockchains

+Finally, one piece of related work that we have not addressed but would like to address on a future paper is enabling capabilities on blockchains.
+The examples we have given demonstrate capabilities that may exist environments where the only secrets that must be kept are the private keys of entities participating in the system.
+We would like objects committed to a blockchain to be able to utilize capabilities despite not being able to hold secrets on the blockchain itself.
+This is also a significant topic worth its own future paper.

 ## Conclusions